svuolli/wttf/README.md

 ## Building

-Building and using wttf requires C++ compiler, compliant with C++17 standard.
+Building and using wttf requires a C++ compiler, compliant with the C++17 standard.
 For building, you need also CMake version 3.20.0 or newer, and a build tool that CMake supports.

 The wttf library itself does not depend on any other libraries than the C++ standard library.
-The shipped examples depends on libfmt and libpng.
+The shipped examples depends on libfmt, libpng and libicu.

 If you have CMake 3.24.0 or newer, you can build wttf using the shipped CMake presets (CMakePresets.json):